Xavier667/EHETM/README.md

 ### CTTH+

-**CTTH+** extends the controlled real-world turbulence data for the TPAMI study.
+**CTTH+** extends the controlled real-world thermal turbulence data for the TPAMI study.
 In contrast to the time-sliced events in CTTH, CTTH+ provides complete event streams, IMU-based platform ego-motion measurements, clean and degraded frames, and motion or gradient supervision where available.

 ### LATH+